Shrimp: Farming

 The major producer of farmed shrimp is China.
 Other significant producers are Thailand, Indonesia, India, Vietnam, Brazil, Ecuador and Bangladesh.
 Most farmed shrimp is exported to the United States, the European Union and Japan, also other Asian markets, including South Korea, Hong Kong, Taiwan and Singapore.

 Investigations by The Guardian in 2014 and The Associated Press in 2015 found human rights abuses on fishing boats operated by Thailand.
 The boats are manned with slaves, and catch shrimp and fish (including fish for the production of fishmeal which is fed to farmed prawns).
 Greenpeace has challenged the sustainability of tropical shrimp farming practices on the grounds that farming these species "has led to the destruction of vast areas of mangroves in several countries [and] over-fishing of juvenile shrimp from the wild to supply farms."
 Greenpeace has placed a number of the prominent tropical shrimp species that are farmed commercially on its seafood red list, including the whiteleg shrimp, Indian prawn and giant tiger shrimp.

+There is also evidence that shrimps, like other crustaceans, can feel pain.
+Common welfare concerns include water pollution, high population densities, and the spread of diseases.
+Additionally, many female shrimps have their eyes cut without anesthetic in order to induce maturation of the ovaries.

 As food

 Shrimp are marketed and commercialized with several issues in mind.
 Most shrimp are sold frozen and marketed based on their categorization of presentation, grading, colour, and uniformity.
 Shrimp have high levels of omega-3 fatty acids and low levels of mercury.
 Usually shrimp is sold whole, though sometimes only the meat of shrimp is marketed.

 As with other seafood, shrimp is high in calcium, iodine and protein but low in food energy.
 A shrimp-based meal is also a significant source of cholesterol, from 122 mg to 251 mg per 100 g of shrimp, depending on the method of preparation.
-Shrimp consumption, however, is considered healthy for the circulatory system because the lack of significant levels of saturated fat in shrimp means that the high cholesterol content in shrimp actually improves the ratio of LDL to HDL cholesterol and lowers triglycerides.
+Shrimp consumption, however, is considered healthy for the circulatory system because the lack of significant levels of saturated fat in shrimp means that the high cholesterol content in shrimp improves the ratio of LDL to HDL cholesterol and lowers triglycerides.

 Ebiko - shrimp roe, sometimes translated as "shrimp flakes" - is used as one of the ingredients in the preparation of sushi.

 Shrimp and other shellfish are among the most common food allergens.
 They are not kosher and thus are forbidden in Jewish cuisine.

+Since the early 2020s, plant-based and cultured alternatives to shrimps have emerged and have been rapidly improving.